ericsonga/TeacherCSP/_sources/CSPTurtleDecisions/ch14_exercises.rst

         .. tab:: Question

            Fix the indention so that the code runs correctly.
+Two turtles will move towards each other and then turn around and move away from each other.

            .. activecode::  ch14ex5q
                 :nocodelens: